Misc Tennis

 “Soon it was like every Australian in New York, at least from Tennis Australia, was there every morning,” Stosur said.
 “It was a real home from home.
 We love it.”

-Former world No. 1 Ash Barty was regular visitor in the past, while Stosur, Alexei Popyrin, Jordan Thompson, Chris O’Connell and Max Purcell are all repeat customers this year.
+Former world No. 1 Ash Barty was a regular visitor in the past, while Stosur, Alexei Popyrin, Jordan Thompson, Chris O’Connell and Max Purcell are all repeat customers this year.
 India’s Rohan Bopanna, until recently the doubles world No. 1, has been spotted there this week.

 Purcell, a self-confessed “coffee snob” has been going to Little Collins since 2018, disgusted with what he says is a “cult of iced coffee in America.”
 For him, the quality of the coffee itself and the attention to detail is crucial.
 And perhaps it’s even helping to fuel his success in New York: Purcell and Thompson will play in the doubles quarterfinals on Tuesday.